-Why You May Need Anxiety Treatment
+Why You May Need Anxiety Therapy in NYC

 If you had a lot of affirmative responses to the Worry Test above, it might be worth being screened by a New York Licensed psychologist for Generalized Anxiety Disorder (GAD).
 To be diagnosed with GAD, you would need to be seen by a professional in person.

 The criteria they would be paying attention to would be excessive anxiety and worry more days than not for at least six months, a difficult time controlling worries, and at least three of the following for adults, or only one for children: difficulty concentrating, restlessness, fatigue, irritability, muscle tension/aches, or sleep problems.

 If along with those there is significant distress or impaired functioning at work, school, or at home, then the psychologist might give you a diagnosis of GAD.

 What Are Your Treatment Options for Anxiety Therapy in NYC?